Introduction to Thinker

 Thinker is for everyone who wants to supercharge learning.

 I'm delighted you show interest in Thinker!
 Thinker is a web app allowing you to take connected notes.
 It is a modern interpretation of Luhmann's Zettelkasten.
-Many of Thinker's core principles are inspired and derived from what Ahrens Sönke articulated in .
+Many of Thinker's core principles are inspired and derived from what Ahrens Sönke articulated in How to Take Smart Notes.
 It has been developed to help you build your personal knowledge graph.
 While note-taking is definitely not a new invention, taking connected notes is certainly not a widely used approach.
 Let's elaborate on why connecting notes is so beneficial.

 True understanding is about connecting information.